Gertrude Moakley: Biography

 Moakley was born in Pittsburgh, Pennsylvania, on February 18, 1905, to parents Arthur Irving Moakley and Josephine Henry (née Barrett).

-She received a B.A. degree in classics from Barnard College in 1926 and a B.S. degree in library science from the Columbia University School of Library Science in 1928.
-While attending Barnard in 1926, she was awarded the Tatlock Prize (named in honor of Jean Tatlock).
+She received a B.A. degree in classics from Barnard College in 1926 and a B.S. degree in library science from the Columbia University School of Library Service in 1928.
+While attending Barnard in 1926, she was awarded the Tatlock Prize.

 After graduation, Moakley began working as a librarian for the New York Public Library (NYPL).
 She lectured on catalog arrangement at New York University, published articles in the NYPL Bulletin and the Journal of Cataloging and Classification.
 She served as chair of a special committee which revised the Filing Code of the NYPL Circulation Department.

 Moakley had served as the chairperson for the American Library Association.
 She was also chairman of a committee that revised the ALA Rules for Filing Catalog Cards.
 She appears in directories of librarians from 1933 through 1970, and she published several books on filing codes.

 She had moved to Florida in 1984.
 Moakley died in St. Petersburg, Florida, on March 28, 1998.